 In my last post I talked about how anxiety can affect our students and how to help students identify when it is affecting them.
 It’s important to remember that anxiety is silent too.
 You may not see it creep up until the student melts down.
 And then it might seem out of the blue.

-This is an update of a post I wrote years ago on A Special Sparkle.
+This is an update of a post originally from A Special Sparkle.

 Impact of Anxiety and the Need for Balance

 For instance, if Kayla stays in a stressful situation too long, it increases her anxiety.
 So let’s say we push her to stay in a situation that’s hard in the morning.
 In the afternoon, she makes a mistake on her paper (a silly little mistake).
 The previous anxiety makes that little mistake seem much bigger.
 It’s hard to remember this as we push students to extend their boundaries and do new things.
 Balance is always the most important thing to strive for.

 So, having begun to teach students how to identify when they feel stress, the next step is to help them figure out what to do about it.
 Some of that is up to us and things we can put in place.
 Some are skills we need to teach them to cope with stress.

 I would say coping with stress is a huge life skill for all students; some individuals just need more help with it than others.

 7 Strategies You Can Use or Teach to Reduce Anxiety